The Most Brutal Photos From The Mayweather-McGregor Fight

 Floyd Mayweather gave UFC champion Conor McGregor a lesson in the ring on Saturday during the most hyped boxing match of the year.

 The Michigan native defeated McGregor in the 10th round with a technical knockout, keeping Mayweather’s perfect record in mint condition.
-Though there was intense exchanges of insults between McGregor and Mayweather in the weeks before the match, the two fighters hugged it out after Mayweather secured his win.
+Though there was intense exchanges of insults between McGregor and Mayweather in the weeks before the match, the two fighters hugged after Mayweather secured his win.

-See the most brutal moments from the Mayweather-McGregor fight in the photos below.
+See some of the most brutal moments from the Mayweather-McGregor fight in the photos below.